Last Updated on January 15, 2023 by Sorin Petroj

 Table Tennis Olympics 2020 is a notable event in the table tennis Olympics history.
 This session of the 2020 Tokyo Olympics has brought fourteen days of exciting table tennis action at the Tokyo Metropolitan Gymnasium.
 The spectators present at the events were left spellbound by the sheer athleticism of the players.

 The entire event was filled with historical incidents and memorable moments.
 Hend Zaza made her debut as the youngest Olympian.
-Japan created history in the mixed double tournament.
+Japan created history in the mixed doubles tournament.

 Germany asserted its dominance, became the new European superpower and challenged the decade-long Chinese reign in the table tennis Olympics.
-This Olympics has shed some spotlight on the wonders of table tennis and has captured the imaginations of a whole new generation.
+This Olympics has shed some spotlight on table tennis’s wonders and captured the imaginations of a whole new generation.

 Hend Zaza from Syria did not just become the youngest table tennis player in this Olympics; she became the youngest Olympian in any sport since 1968, at only 12 years old.
 The only Olympian to be younger than Hend Zaza was the 11-year-old Beatrice Hustu, who competed in figure skating.

 Even though Zaza had to face defeat with 4-0 points to the Austrian veteran table tennis player Liu Jia’s 24 minutes of the game.
-Zaza, keeping her head high, stated that she would come back to the Olympics and lift her country’s flag up high.
+Keeping her head high, Zaza stated that she would return to the Olympics and lift her country’s flag up high.